arthurlbo/responsive-landing-js-php/README.md

-## Lading page made with HTML, SCSS, JavaScript e PHP.
+## Lading page made with HTML, SCSS, JavaScript and PHP.
 #### Design of a landing page carried out in this [course](https://www.udemy.com/course/desenvolvimento-responsivo-com-html5-css3-e-javascript/) on udemy, with the purpose of learning.

 ### Project made with PHP is in the branch [Php](https://github.com/arthurlbo/ArthurLbo_Design-Responsivo/tree/Php)